← Journal

 Shibui — Restraint as an Investment Language

 The Japanese aesthetic concept that gave the firm its name is more than branding.
-It is a frame for how we think about quality, scarcity, and time.
+It is a frame for how we think about quality, scarcity, time, and what we choose not to do.

 We took the name because it describes what we want the assets we hold to be.
 It also describes the way we want to operate.